wp-plugins/mailchimp-forms-by-mailmunch/readme.txt

 2. The second step is configuring your MailChimp form for things like when to show it, how often to show it, and where to go after they subscribe
 3. This is the integration step where you can connect your MailChimp account
 4. This is the final step where you can publish your MailChimp form to all or selected posts, categories or pages
-5. And finally, we have the MailChimp form working live on your blog - increasing your MailChimp subscribers :)
+5. And we have the MailChimp form working live on your blog - increasing your MailChimp subscribers :)
-6. A MailChimp connected form example from a user site
+6. A MailChimp connected form example
-7. Another MailChimp connected example from a user site
+7. Another MailChimp connected example

 == Changelog ==

+= 2.0.0 =
+* Brand New: Faster and more reliable MailChimp forms

 = 1.0.9 =
 * Faster MailChimp forms